DarraghReid/krafts/README.md

         The Product model is the most integral model in this project.
 It defines how each product featured on the site is stored in the database.
          * The Product model is related to the Category model by a Foreign key.
 This ensures that each product is places in a related category.

-         * The 'sku' field is a CharField which is automatically generated each time a product is added to the database
+         * The 'sku' field is a CharField which is automatically generated each time a product is added to the database.

          * The 'name', 'description', and 'price' fields (CharField, TextField, DecimalField) are all input by the admin while adding a product.